5 min read

 Some of the most common mistakes regarding the name, logo, and domain of the startup are the following:

 • You chose a logo that infringes someone else’s trademark (mostly like the previous issue).
-Caution is even more important here because with logos (graphic signs) the distinctiveness of the sign (diversity relative to others) is harder to determine than when it comes to the name (verbal trademark) as it requires good knowledge of trademark rights.
+Caution is even more important here because with logos (graphic signs) the distinctiveness of the sign (diversity relative to others) is harder to determine than when it comes to the name (verbal trademark) as it requires good understanding of the legal rules applicable to trademarks.

 • Finally, mistakes often happen with domain names, and the most common mistakes occur when you buy a domain name that infringed someone else’s trademark (the domain name is identical or similar enough to someone else’s trademark).
 Therefore, before buying a domain, make sure that there is already a registered trademark that is the same/similar to your domain name.
-In any case, the safest way is to buy a domain name and register such a trademark because it “rounds up” the protection.
+In any case, the safest way is to buy a domain name and register such a trademark because it “rounds up” the protection and ensure consistency in all areas.

 6. You Do Not Have an (Adequate) Employment Law Framework

-Given that the Employment Law regulations generally tend to protect employees as a weaker side in the employment relationship, and given the judicial practices in this matter, there is no doubt about the importance of quality and professionally prepared employment documentation for startups.
-In this way, a startup, as an employer, can prevent a number of negative consequences but also the risks of being held liable by the state authorities because it has not harmonized its internal acts with regulations.
+Given that the Employment Law regulations generally tend to protect employees as a weaker side in the relationship with the employer, and given the judicial practices in this matter, there is no doubt about the importance of quality and professionally prepared employment documentation for startups.
+In this way, a startup, as an employer, can prevent numerous negative consequences, not only in relations with its employees but also in relation to state authorities, which can hold it accountable for not aligning its acts with regulations.

 Lack of information can cause you to miss out on the many benefits offered to startups, such as state subsidies and employment benefits, tax breaks, etc., or overlook the ability of employees to acquire share ownership at startups (ESOP).